V-Suman/hello-world/README.md

-Goal: To edit the functionality of the Get County & District Button
-Details: I added 3 new items to the existing add-new-record flow which are the county name, district name and a button called Get County & District.
-Now.. ideally I should be binding the Get County & District button to some (click) handler for it to do anything.
-But.. if I click the button.. suddenly the form validators are firing Fix this issue.
-Form validators should not be fired.
-Furthermore.. if I click on the Get County and District button belonging to business address the Form validators for residence are getting fired.
-LIke what?

-Also.. it throws 5 of the same error in the console saying "Error: The `kendo-formfield` component should contain only one control of type NgControl with a formControlName"
+THis worked for the most parts.. but the one issue I still have left is..
+When the page loads.. the county name and district name input fields are clickable and when you click outside once you click on any of the county or district name there is a red border for those elements.
+HEre is how I want it.
+When the page loads.. the county name, district name input elements should be disabled.. and they should not contain any value with them and should instead have a placeholder.
+One more thing to fix is..
+I want the submit button to be enabled only if the county name and district name are filled with SOME values.

-Ask me clarifying questions before you implement.
-Fix these things else I will bludgeon you with a jackhammer
+Ask me clarifying questions before you get started. html file:

-Html file:
 <div class="page-wrapper">
   <div class="first-row"><h2>{{viewHeading}}</h2><div class="required-indicator"><div class="asterisk">*</div><div class="required-indicator-text"> - Required fields</div></div></div>
   <!--<button kendoButton (click)="testDupeMatchDialog()">Invoke Dupe Match Dialog</button>-->